 Kun completed her PhD in psychology and behavioural economics and Master of Psychology (Clinical Neuropsychology) at the University of Melbourne.
 Kun also holds a Bachelor of Psychology and Bachelor of Economics from the Australian National University.

-Previously, she was a senior data analyst at the Australian Institute of Health and Welfare, where she worked with national cancer and mortality statistics and conducted health record linkage.
+Prior to joining BehaviourWorks Australia, Kun was a senior data analyst at the Australian Institute of Health and Welfare, where she worked with national cancer and mortality statistics and conducted health record linkages.

 In 2016, Kun received an Endeavour Research Fellowship and was a visiting scholar at the School of Psychology and Centre for Decision Research and Experimental Economics at the University of Nottingham (UK).

 Kun has delivered lectures and taught classes in applied psychology at the University of Melbourne, which included topics in consumer behaviour, health, well-being and political psychology.
-And her work has been published in several journals including the Personality and Social Psychology Review, Journal of Personality, Social Psychological and Personality Science and Scientific Reports.
+Her research has been published in several journals including the Personality and Social Psychology Review, Journal of Personality, Social Psychological and Personality Science and Scientific Reports.